billyburch/blockbusters_movies/README.md

 (data from each column that is on the movie table)

 [x] done
-User Story 5, blockbuster movieren Index
+User Story 5, blockbuster movie Index

 As a visitor
 When I visit '/blockbusters/:blockbuster_id/movie_table_name'